rohilrg/IsConsultancy/README.md

 ### d.
 Model Training

 - Train an XGBoost model or SVC model using the processed TF-IDF vectors.
-- Use a categorical column named "group_id" from the original DataFrame as the target variable.
+- Use a categorical column named "is_consultancy" from the original DataFrame as the target variable.
 - Utilize cross-validation with the training subset for model training.
 - Employ grid search to find the best hyperparameters for the XGBoost/SVC model.